Privacy Notice

 Personal data may only be processed by the Data Controller’s employees whose job duties include participation in recruitment and related HR processes, or who have the right to make decisions or suggestions in relation to the recruitment process.
 If the Data Controller uses the assistance of external partners, it will provide detailed information about this during the recruitment procedure.

-Duration of personal data processing
+Duration of the processing of personal data

 Your data is processed only until the vacant position is filled permanently (e.g. the end of the probationary period of the selected person), but not more than 6 months from your application.

-Automated decision making and profiling
+Automated decision-making and profiling

-No automated decision making and profiling shall take place during the data processing.
+No automated decision-making and profiling shall take place during the data processing.

 2. Notification about future career opportunities and company news